EastEnders: Morality and violence

 Mary Whitehouse, social critic, argued at the time that EastEnders represented a violation of "family viewing time" and that it undermined the watershed policy.
 She regarded EastEnders as a fundamental assault on the family and morality itself.
 She made reference to representation of family life and emphasis on psychological and emotional violence within the show.
 She was also critical of language such as "bleeding", "bloody hell", "bastard" and "for Christ's sake"; however, Whitehouse also praised the programme, describing Michelle Fowler's decision not to have an abortion as a "very positive storyline".
 She also felt that EastEnders had been cleaned up as a result of her protests, though she later commented that EastEnders had returned to its old ways.
 Her criticisms were widely reported in the tabloid press as ammunition in its existing hostility towards the BBC.
 The stars of Coronation Street in particular aligned themselves with Mary Whitehouse, gaining headlines such as "STREETS AHEAD!
 RIVALS LASH SEEDY EASTENDERS" and "CLEAN UP SOAP!
 Street Star Bill Lashes "Steamy" EastEnders".EastEnders has been criticised for being too violent, most notably during a domestic violence storyline between Little Mo Morgan (Kacey Ainsworth) and her husband Trevor Morgan (Alex Ferns).
 As EastEnders is shown pre-watershed, there were worries that some scenes in this storyline were too graphic for its audience.
-Complaints against a scene in which Little Mo's face was pushed in gravy on Christmas Day were upheld by the Broadcasting Standards Council; however, a helpline after this episode attracted over 2000 calls.
+Complaints against a scene in which Little Mo's face was pushed in gravy on Christmas Day were upheld by the Broadcasting Standards Council; however, a helpline after this episode attracted more than 2000 calls.
 Erin Pizzey, who became internationally famous for having started one of the first women's refuges, said that EastEnders had done more to raise the issue of violence against women in one story than she had done in 25 years.
 The character of Phil Mitchell (played by Steve McFadden since early 1990) has been criticised on several occasions for glorifying violence and proving a bad role model to children.
 On one occasion following a scene in an episode broadcast in October 2002, where Phil brutally beat his godson, Jamie Mitchell (Jack Ryder), 31 complaints came from viewers.